 The term “shin splints” refers to pain and tenderness along or just behind the inner edge of the tibia, the large bone in the lower leg.
 Shin splints–or medial tibial stress syndrome -usually develop after physical activity, such as vigorous exercise or sports.
 Repetitive activity leads to inflammation of the muscles, tendons, and periosteum (thin layer of tissue covering a bone) of the tibia, causing pain.
 The bone tissue itself is also involved.

-Anterior shin splints are a condition wherein the blood flow is obstructed from the anterior compartment due to the hypertrophy of the overstressed tibialis anterior compartment.
+Anterior shin splints occur when blood flow from the anterior compartment is restricted due to hypertrophy of an overused tibialis anterior compartment.

 How are shin splints caused?